 If your project already has codes, you need to decide what ATLAS.ti should do if the list of codes in the Excel table contains codes that are already in your project.
 You can update the attributes of the existing codes, i.e., code color and comment, so they match the information that is in the Excel sheet.
-If so, select Update existing codes.
-If you do not want to change existing codes, select Keep existing codes.

 Make your choices and click Import.

 You also find the Import / Export Codebook options in the Tools tab of the Code Manager.